AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	Enter a date, or two dates defining the duration of the period, as defined by BS ISO 8601.
 Dates may be to any degree of precision, from year
 	(YYYY) to full date and time.
 The extended date format (YYYY-MM-DD) should be used, where YYYY is the year, MM the month, and DD the day.
-If required, time (HH:MM:SS, where HH is the hour, MM the minute, and SS the second) may be added, with ‘T’ separating the two parts.
+If required, time (HH:MM:SS, where HH is the hour, MM the minute, and SS the second) may be added, with 'T' separating the two parts.
 Periods are recorded as {fromdate/todate} (e.g. 2006-04-01/2007-03-31).
 Either the from date or the to date (but not both) of the time period may be left blank to indicate uncertainty.